Complete poker terminology: all poker terms

 Push/fold according to Nash – it is a playing strategy in MTT and Sit and Go tournaments with a short stack.

-Raise – it is an increasing of the bet.
+Raise – it is an increase of the bet.

-Rake – it is a fixed amount or the percentage that is taken by the poker-room from every pot.
-Roughly speaking it is a commission that is paid by the players to a game-organizer.
+Rake – it is a fixed amount or the percentage that is taken by an online room from every pot.
+Roughly speaking, poker rake is a commission paid by players to those who organize games.

 Rakeback.
 Rakeback in poker occurs when a portion of the rake paid is refunded back to a player under certain conditions.
 This is a kind of additional source of income for the player, which does not depend on whether the player wins or not.